kzk2000/deephaven-questdb/README.md

-from deephaven.stream.kafka.consumer import TableType, KeyValueSpec from deephaven import kafka_consumer as ck from deephaven import pandas as dhpd from dhquest import qdb  # custom 'qdb' module as part of this repo
+from deephaven.stream.kafka.consumer import TableType, KeyValueSpec from deephaven import kafka_consumer as ck from deephaven import pandas as dhpd from dhquest import qdb  # custom lib

 ########################################